OluwafunmilayoB12/TechNova-Cloud-Health-Technical-Debt-Audit-case-study/README.md

 *A Data-Driven Investigation into Cloud resources security vulnerabilities, server utilization and modernization debt metrics*

 ---
+> Growing fast is easy.
+Knowing what it cost you takes an audit.
+---
 ## TABLE OF CONTENT
 - [CONTEXT AND PROBLEM](#CONTEXT-AND-PROBLEM)
 - [DATASET METADATA](#DATASET-METADATA)